fastrgv/Reliquarium/README.md

 ## Build instructions:

-Four [pre-compiled] binary executables are provided, two for Windows, one for gnu/linux and one for OSX.
+Three [pre-compiled] binary executables are provided, one for Windows, one for gnu/linux and one for OSX.

-Build scripts for the free AdaCore Ada compiler are provided;  a Windows or linux build machine need not have a C++ compiler installed.
-GNAT from the GNU Compiler Collection will also work with slight changes to the scripts.
+Build scripts for GNU Ada [with its own g++] are provided.

 -------------------------------------------------------
-msWin32 => w32buildAll.bat

-msWin64 => wbuildAll.bat
+msWin64 => setpath64.bat + wbuildAll.bat

-Note that the 64-bit AdaCore gnat compiler needs to be on your path to use this script.
+Windows users please read gnuAdaOnWindows.txt

 -------------------------------------------------------
 MacOSX => obuildAll.sh:

 build script for generating a portable executable that will run on most OSX platforms whether or not they have non-standard libraries installed.
 Any Mac with a recent but standard configuration of OSX should be able to rebuild using this script.
 Here, all nonstandard libraries are included under the ./libs/ directory and are statically linked.

+Note: Xcode is not required.

 ------------------------------------------------------
-GNU/Linux => lbuildAll.sh
+GNU/Linux => lbuildAll.sh (GNU Ada)

 utilizes the uncommon relocatable libraries (mainly GLFW) that are delivered in this bundle under ./libs/.
 This is used to build a dynamically linked [gnu/linux] executable, which should run in the presence of ./libs, whether or not your system has those libraries installed.
-Please, see also the file "gnatUserNote.txt".

-### Link Problems during linux build:

-On a linux build machine, you might have minor link errors, depending on its configuration.
-For example, if you are missing "libz", you can copy "libz.so" from the AdaCore ~/lib/ directory into /usr/local/lib/.
-If "libGL" cannot be found, this literally means "libGL.so" was absent.
-But you might have "libGL.so.1" present.
-In this case, simply create a softlink by changing to the libGL directory, then type the line:

-sudo ln -s libGL.so.1 libGL.so  (and enter the admin password)

-whence the linker should now be able to find what it wants.
-But if there is more than one file libGL present on your system, make sure you use the best one;  i.e. the one that uses your accelerated-graphic-driver.

 ## What is special about this project?
 It uses the Ada programming language and modern OpenGL methods, with textures, shaders and uniforms.
 Compiles and runs on Windows, GNU/Linux and Mac OSX systems.

-Focusing on portability, transparency, and open source freedom, this project relies exclusively on F.O.S.S. tools:  a thin GLFW3 binding, a thin OpenGL binding, a PNG reader by Stephen Sanguine & Dimitry Anisimkov, OpenAL-Audio with a homebrew binding, and a GNAT compiler.
+Focusing on portability, transparency, and open source freedom, this project relies exclusively on F.O.S.S. tools:  a thin GLFW3 binding, a thin OpenGL binding, a PNG reader by Stephen Sanguine & Dimitry Anisimkov, OpenAL-Audio with a homebrew binding, and an Ada compiler.

 Written in C++ style, the code neglects many safety features available to Ada, but it does serve as a working example for learning OpenGL.
 The Ada bindings used are thin, so the relationship to C++ methodology is transparent.
 Developers should note that these Ada bindings are usable as a standalone library for most any OpenGL project that uses Ada.

 Thus, for the C++ programmer the code should be easy to comprehend; and for the experienced Ada programmer there are many potential improvements to be made.
-Suggestions or improvements from Ada developers are welcomed.

 Open source Ada developers are welcome to help improve or extend this app.
 Developer or not, send comments, suggestions or questions to: fastrgv@gmail.com

 --------------------------
 ## License: